mrseanryan/mrseanryan/README.md

 ### Greetings, Earthling 👋
-- 🌱 I’m currently learning more about Clean and Sustainable architecture, [the biz side to IT](https://www.cio.com/), FP and C#...
+- 🌱 I’m currently learning more about Clean and Sustainable architecture, Data Engineering and Functional Programming ...
 - ⚡ Fun fact: I enjoy cooking new things ...

 <!--